CNN Anchors Unsure Why Donald Trump Not Tarred And Feathered After Arraignment

 “At the very least, I thought he’d be in the village stocks and we could all point and laugh at him,” commented Wolf Blitzer.
 “Not really sure what we can expect at this point.”

-CNN contributor Rick Santorum offered a rebuttal, claiming that “tarring and feathering the President of the United States would be an unprecedented punishment not seen since the colonial period.”
-Santorum added “the Founding Fathers only wanted us to punish people that deserved it…like Barack Obama for wearing that tan suit.”
+CNN contributor Rick Santorum offered a rebuttal, claiming that “tarring and feathering the President of

+the United States would be an unprecedented punishment not seen since the colonial period.”
+Santorum added “the Founding Fathers only wanted us to punish people that deserved it… like Barack Obama for wearing that tan suit.”

 Standing at the “magic wall,” veteran analyst John King spent an hour of air time drawing possible routes through Manhattan, showing viewers where Trump’s parade might take him.